Alexandria Villaseñor: Climate change lawsuits

 On September 23, 2019, Villaseñor, along with 15 other youth activists including Greta Thunberg, Catarina Lorenzo, Ayakha Melithafa, and Carl Smith, filed a legal complaint with the United Nations accusing five countries, namely France, Germany, Brazil, Argentina, and Turkey of violating their rights under the United Nations Convention on the Rights of the Child by failing to uphold their reduction targets, to which they committed in their Paris Agreement pledges, and failing to encourage the world’s biggest emitters to curb carbon pollution.

 Earth Uprising

-Alexandria saw a need to provide more support and education to the global youth climate movement, prompting her to found Earth Uprising International on April 22, 2019.
+Villaseñor saw a need to provide more support and education to the global youth climate movement, prompting her to found Earth Uprising International on April 22, 2019.
 Earth Uprising International is a global nonprofit organization that focuses on climate education and youth mobilization to empower grassroots change from the local level upward.

 Political engagement

-On August 19, 2020, Alexandria addressed the Democratic National Convention as part of their segment on climate change.
+On August 19, 2020, Villaseñor addressed the Democratic National Convention as part of their segment on climate change.

 Awards and recognition

-In May 2019, Villaseñor was the recipient of the Disruptor Award from the Tribeca Disruptive Innovation Awards (TDIA), received a scholarship from The Common Good public advocacy organization, and was awarded a Youth Climate Leadership prize from Earth Day Network.
+In May 2019, Villaseñor was the recipient of the Disruptor Award from the Tribeca Disruptive Innovation Awards (TDIA), received a scholarship from the Common Good public advocacy organization, and was awarded a Youth Climate Leadership prize from Earth Day Network.

 On December 1, 2020, she was named by Seventeen magazine as one of their 2020 Voices of the Year.